Effort Reporting and Certification

 Effective: February 1, 2011

-It is the policy of Iowa State University to comply with federal regulations regarding effort reporting.
-Consequently, Iowa State University has adopted this effort reporting policy, supported by detailed Effort Reporting and Certification Requirements and the Employee Activity Summary of Effort (EASE) Manual (see Resources below).
+It is the policy of Iowa State University to comply with federal regulations regarding effort certification and reporting.
+Consequently, Iowa State University has adopted this effort certification and reporting policy, supported by a detailed Effort Reporting Manual.

 University departments are responsible for ensuring that the salaries charged to federal and other sources are allowable, appropriate and reasonable.
 (An employee's base salary shall be used to compute salaries charged to sponsored programs unless sponsored policies further limit salary charges.)
-Departments are also responsible for the timely monitoring of salary allocations to sponsored projects and regular reporting through an effort reporting system.
+Departments are also responsible for the timely monitoring of salary allocations to sponsored awards and required reporting through the Workday effort certification process.

 Inaccurate, incomplete, or untimely effort reporting may result in funding disallowances and lead to disciplinary action and/or other sanctions against the responsible individual.